-The dangerous highway from Nairobi to Nakuru in Kenya
+The dangerous highway from Nairobi to Mau Summit

-Also known as Nakuru Road, the road is 159km (98 miles), long, running from Nakuru, the capital of Nakuru County and former capital of the Rift Valley Province, and Nairobi, the capital and largest city of Kenya.
-Unlike most dangerous roads, it's not the road conditions but the drivers that are the main hazard on the Nairobi-Nakuru Highway.
+The road, officially called A104 (also known as Nakuru Road), is totally paved.
+It’s 207km (128 miles) long, running from Mau Summit (a town in the Nakuru County) to Nairobi (the capital and largest city of Kenya), via Nakuru (the 4th largest city of the country).
+This road is particularly used to transport goods imported.
+Unlike most dangerous roads, it's not the road conditions but the drivers that are the main hazard on the highway.
 After the new reasphalt, drivers saw the smooth road as more of a raceway and now speeding is a massive problem.
 As are pedestrians walking across the speeding traffic.
-The highway is notorious for drink-driving combined with speeding, poor overtaking and pedestrians in the road which resulted in 320 deaths on the Highway in one year alone.
+The highway is notorious for drink-driving combined with speeding, poor overtaking and pedestrians in the road which resulted in 320 deaths on the highway in one year alone.

 The road is listed among the most dangerous roads in the world, and has been cited as one of the world’s most unsafe roads that is prone to accidents.
 The main risks are lack of barriers, poor conditions of vehicles, poor driving techniques and weather as major causes of road accidents on the busy highway.
 This road is mainly dangerous because of driver error and a lack of traffic law enforcement.
 Defensive driving lessons could make this road much safer, but it is still risky.
 Recently, the Kenyan Government has begun to crack down on drink driving which has previously been a huge problem.
 Africa is the world’s most dangerous region for traffic fatalities with 24.1 deaths per 100,000 population in 2010.